Flag of Devon: Controversy

 The creation of the flag drew criticism from Cornish nationalists, who accused it online of being an attempt to "hijack" their culture.

 Bob Burns, who started the discussion over a flag for Devon, cited the visibility of the Cornish Flag as one of his reasons "Devonians are only too aware of the ubiquitous Cornish Flag, which can often be seen in the form of car bumper stickers, on vehicles entering Devon from Cornwall."

 Dr Mark Stoyle, a Devon historian, noted that "People are quite aware in Devon that the Cornish make political capital by claiming to be different".
 He also suggested that the new-found sense of Devonian identity was a backlash against incoming "city-dwellers settling in the South West".

-The decision to dedicate the flag to St Petroc was not without controversy as the saint is equally popular in neighbouring Cornwall, but it was decided that as Devon's 27 church dedications to Saint Petroc far outweighs the 6 dedications in Cornwall, and furthermore that the Devon villages named after the Saint, such as Petrockstowe and Newton St Petroc, gave the county a strong claim to the saint, as Cornwall had already selected Saint Piran as their patron saint many years previously.
+The decision to dedicate the flag to St Petroc was not without controversy as the saint is equally popular in neighbouring Cornwall.
+In defending the decision, Devon's strong claim to the saint was highlighted – Devon's 27 church dedications to Saint Petroc outnumber the 6 dedications in Cornwall, and a great many Devon villages are named after the Saint, such as Petrockstowe and Newton St Petroc.
+Cornwall had already selected Saint Piran as their patron saint many years previously.